ogotoh/spaln/README.md

 ```

 ## <a name="Changes">Changes from previous version</a>
+## Changes in version 3.0.6
+1. -yM_n_ (_n_ >= 0) explicitly sets the upper limit of intron length (when _n_ = 0, _n_ is inferred from the ILD as the 99% quantile). _n_ may has a suffix K (kilo).
+2. Fix a bug when -LS option is set.
+3. Fix a bug for multi-thread version of a genome segment and protein or DNA queries.
+4. Fix a bug for aa database search with a genome segment.

 ## Changes in version 3.0.5b
 1. Modify Makefie.in.
 2. Remove unnecessary lines in fwd2s1_simd.cc.